ccoutant/dwarf-locations/001a-context.md

 >     breakpoint.
 >
 >     If there is no running process (or an image of a process, as from
 >     a core file), there is no current thread.
+A single-threaded
+>     program (as distinguished from a multi-threaded program
+>     with only a single thread) might not have a current thread.
 >
 >     It is required for operations that provide access to thread-local
 >     storage.